 The Office is a member of ANZOA.
-The Office periodically provides general updates on its activities and also has nominated representatives who participate in interest groups in the areas of Indigenous engagement, complaints management, systemic issues and policy influence, and public relations and communications.
-In October 2021, the office's public relations and communications interest group representative presented on the youth engagement initiatives of ANZOA members as part of a webinar open to all staff of the ANZOA membership.
+The Office periodically provides general updates on its activities and also has nominated representatives who participate in interest groups in the areas of Indigenous engagement, systemic issues and policy influence, people and development, data and analytics, and public relations and communications.